The Emergence of Gravity

 The MPU network is not static.
 This process is a prime example of the Principle of Physical Instantiation (PPI) at work.
 The abstract, logical requirement is that for a universe to be coherently predictable, it must have a stable, regular medium for information to propagate through.
 The PPI dictates that this logical necessity, when physically embodied by the MPU network, will be shaped by resource optimization.

 The network's evolution is governed by the Principle of Compression Efficiency (PCE) - the specific physical mechanism that enforces this optimization.
-The framework rigorously argues that PCE strongly penalizes the inefficiency of a chaotic or disordered network; information gets lost, predictions lose coherence over distance, and maintaining the system requires exorbitant costs.
-Consequently, the network is dynamically driven to self-organize into a highly regular, lattice-like structure.
-This is a state of minimal cost and maximal predictive utility.
+The framework argues that PCE strongly penalizes incoherent, unstable, or highly disordered propagation structures: information gets lost, predictions lose coherence over distance, and maintaining the system requires exorbitant costs.
+Consequently, viable branches are driven toward geometrically regular metric-network configurations.
+These configurations support stable propagation, finite-resolution distance, and maximal predictive utility at macroscopic scales.

-When viewed from a macroscopic scale, this discrete, regular network becomes indistinguishable from a smooth, continuous spacetime manifold.
-Spacetime, therefore, is the thermodynamically optimal and resource-efficient physical solution to the logical problem of creating a stable stage for prediction.
+At finite macroscopic resolution, these regular branches admit an operational continuum description that behaves like a smooth Lorentzian spacetime manifold.
+Spacetime, therefore, is the thermodynamically efficient physical solution to the logical problem of creating a stable stage for prediction.

 5.3 The Engine of Irreversibility: Information Limits, the Area Law, and the Arrow of Time